luapower/winapi/winapi_binding.md

 ### Auto-generation of properties and events

-`BaseWindowClass` contains extensive automation to help with binding of HWND-based classes, so that binding a new window or control is mainly an issue of filling up the following tables:
+`BaseWindow` contains extensive automation to help with binding of HWND-based classes, so that binding a new window or control is mainly an issue of filling up the following tables: